System Design Space

 Layer 4

-Orbital/edge gateway receives bundle and puts it into local queue.
+The orbital gateway receives the bundle and pushes it into the local execution queue.

 Local Event Log